 Five years later in 1996 De Rosa introduced aluminum bicycles, over a decade after pioneering aluminum manufacturer Cannondale first introduced their aluminum models.
 Never someone to fall behind the technology curve twice, let alone in the same decade, De Rosa promptly introduced carbon frames in 2000, first as combined with aluminum tubes and then as pure carbon creations weighing a parsimonious 1,000 grams.
 De Rosa marketing materials reflect on the history of using steel for building bicycles:

 If history truly is the best predictor of the future, the next fifty years should be exciting ones for De Rosa.
 Manufacturing composite frames and forks represents a relatively fresh direction for the man, family and company behind the De Rosa name.
-Many are hoping this renewed commitment also represents the renaissance of a brand once accustomed to enjoying the “primo posto” among Italian racing bicycle builders.
+E-bikes are an even newer direction.
+Many are hoping these renewed commitments also represent the renaissance of a brand once accustomed to enjoying the “primo posto” among Italian bicycle builders.

 Regardless of where things continue growing from here, we will always have the De Rosa dream bikes of yesteryear to cherish and ride on the most special of occasions.
 The rest is icing on the cake.